-6.1.
+a.
 All OAT academies want children to feel confident and curious and to behave compassionately to those around them.
 These qualities should be nurtured and modelled by all staff.
 Staff can reinforce the behaviour curriculum in every interaction they have with children by:

-- Modelling what positive relationships look like, in their interactions with all members of the academy community - Acknowledging and praising behaviour that meets the expected standard - Giving children clear reminders about what the consequences of their actions will be if they don't meet behavioural expectations - Being clear and consistent in the use of sanctions - 6.2.
-Children will also be taught explicitly and regularly about behaviour through our Personal Development programme which includes PSHE curriculum, assemblies, form time and our behaviour intervention programme. - 6.3.
+- Modelling what positive relationships look like, in their interactions with all members of the academy community - Acknowledging and praising behaviour that meets the expected standard - Giving children clear reminders about what the consequences of their actions will be if they don't meet behavioural expectations - Being clear and consistent in the use of sanctions - b.
+Children will also be taught explicitly and regularly about behaviour through our Personal Development programme which includes PSHE curriculum, assemblies, form time and our behaviour intervention programme. - c.
 Any children who join mid-term will be given information about the academy behaviour system and their understanding of this will be monitored by form tutor, pastoral coordinator and head of year

-Behaviour Expectations
+7. Behaviour Expectations

-- 7.1.
-In Ormiston Forge academy, children are expected to follow the BASICS behaviour point system. - 7.2.
+- a.
+In Ormiston Forge academy, children are expected to follow the BASICS behaviour point system. - b.
 The BASICS behaviour point system is underpinned by our core values and the delivery of these key intentions: